crillab/d4/README.md

 ./d4_debug --help
 ```

-To compile in profil mode (make possible the use gprof) and print out the help please use:
+To compile in profile mode (make possible to use gprof) and print out the help please use:

 ```bash
 make -j8 p